Skip to content

 • R3: Leadership and Professional Development: Third year residents broaden their expertise as teachers and practice leaders with a primary care leadership curriculum that prepare you to be a superb clinician-leader in any community setting around the world.

-Our program engages residents in community health from day one, primarily through longitudinal curricular experiences with our affiliated partner, Petaluma Health Center, a federally qualified health center (FQHC) which includes a high performing wellness and prevention-minded community health center, a homeless clinic, school-based clinics, and other safety net programs.
+Our program engages residents in community health through longitudinal curricular experiences with our affiliated partner Petaluma Health Center, a federally qualified health center (FQHC) which includes a high performing wellness and prevention-minded community health center, a homeless clinic, school-based clinics, and other safety net programs.
 All residents see patients at PHC regularly throughout their entire three years, precepted by our Community Medicine Fellow.
 Our curriculum encompasses population health, public health, leadership, and advocacy for justice in healthcare and other social determinants of health.
 Our goal is that graduates humbly listen to the community and lead sustainable change to improve health equity.

 • Residents interact with our most vulnerable community members and explore the population-based and structural supports that help maximize the total health of all members of a diverse community.